What is @escaping in Swift closures

 (DetailViewController

-) in a passing closure, which is capture(retain) by a closure.
-And an escaping closure is own by MyLocationManager
+) in a passing closure, which is captured (retained) by a closure.
+And an escaping closure is owned by MyLocationManager

 .